 Despite these attempts to rebuild their civilization, the demons were apparently still unable to rebuild their actual capital.
 The topography of Smouldering Lake indicates it to be within the same vicinity as the lava-rich caverns that Izalith called home, and our discovery of an Izalithian pyromancy tome prompts Cornyx to conclude that we have discovered the actual lost city from DS1.
 However, we don’t see any substantial amount of Izalithian architecture anywhere in the area, even on the horizon.
 Instead, the demons have taken over the Catacombs of Carthus’ lower levels after the tombs drifted to Lothric, intersecting with their territory.
 Everything in these demon ruins from the iconography to the graves to the bones to the rugs are from the desert kingdom.
 Evidently, the demons didn’t have a city to call their own anymore, which is fair considering the state of the capital in DS1 even before parts warped to the New World.
 The remaining demons probably continued to live in what was left of the ruins, but they seem to have ben quick to vacate the old city once a new option arrived, perhaps due to other factors.

-Cornyx affirms that Izalith is one of the homelands that drifted to Lothric, making it possibly one of the initial lands that the northern kingdom assailed.
+Cornyx affirms that Izalith is one of the homelands that drifted to Lothric, making it possibly one of the initial lands the kingdom assailed.
 The Flame Stoneplate Ring was given to knights who answer Chaos specifically, so there has been some conflict between the worlds of man and demon.
 If Lothric had sacked what remained of the ruined capital of Chaos, then the demons had to have fled with their lives.
 Cornyx never mentions a war, but the old man is uncertain about even the validity of old “legends” of the drift circulated amongst his colleagues, so it clearly wouldn’t have impacted the world much.
 He also refers to Quelana as the “last” witch despite the Fair Lady’s evidently surviving the events of DS1, confirming that Izalith’s internal matters still weren’t broadcast to the public.
 Even assuming that the subterranean civilization evaded conflict with the locals after appearing in another land without warning, once the Catacombs of Carthus arrived, the demons considered it free real estate.

 The place the Kings’ homelands drift to, Lothric.
 It’s said the homeland of pyromancy has also drifted to this land… There are legends like that amongst pyromancers of the Great Swamp.
 The homeland’s name is Izalith.
 If true, I want to touch the primal arts.
 Well, it’s an old story.
 There’s no guarantee it’s any good.